mark-watson/hy-lisp-python-book/manuscript/datastores.md

 =>
 ~~~~~~~~

-As with most of the material in this book, I hope that you have a Hy repl open and are experimenting with the APIs and code in the book's interactive repl examples.
+As with most of the material in this book, I hope that you have a Hy REPL open and are experimenting with the APIs and code in the book's interactive REPL examples.

 The file **postgres_lib.hy** wraps commonly used functionality for accessing a database, adding, modifying, and querying data in a short reusable library: